FedericoHan/FXO_Tree/README.md

-The implementation comes from James Ma's excellent 'Python For Finance', with some slight variations to use calendar dates and then fitting the tree branching to implied volatility.
+The implementation has some slight variations to use calendar dates and then fitting the tree branching to implied volatility from James Ma's excellent 'Python For Finance'.

+Pricing of a European and American call USD/JPY Put, 8.15% vol, yields values of USD 106,080 and USD 112,593 respectively, versus professional pricers of USD 104,500 and USD 112,000.